jam-py/jam-py/README.rst

 Jam.py is an event-driven framework for developing database applications:

 - Web client-server database applications.
 The Server side uses Python and Web.py library, the client side - JavaScript, JQuery and Bootstrap.

-- Local desktop applications that use Python, Web.py and PyGTK.
+- Local desktop applications that use Python, Web.py, GTK+2 and PyGTK.

-- Desktop client-server applications: The Server side uses Python and Web.py library, the client side - Python and PyGTK.
+- Desktop client-server applications: The Server side uses Python and Web.py library, the client side - Python, GTK+2 and PyGTK.

+Currently, application development takes place in Administrator, which is a desktop application written in Jam.py itself.
+So GTK+2 and PyGTK are required to develop Jam.py applications.

 The don't repeat yourself (DRY) principle underlying the framework allows a developer to focus on programming business logic and not waste time on a routine work of programming interface and server details.
 That allows to create feature rich, complex and robust applications.

 Thanks for checking it out.